Serving Manatee County since 1923

 Thank you for your interest in Angel Tree

 Angel Tree is a unique program designed by The Salvation Army to help struggling families fill the Christmas wishes of their children.
 Each year, Manatee County children are enrolled in the program and gifts for these children are provided by compassionate generous donors.
-In 2020, nearly 1,800 children received Christmas gifts thanks to this program.
-We will begin the process of registration for the 2021 Angel Tree program September 13.
-Once registration is complete, Angels will be assigned and trees/tags will be delivered.
+In 2021, 773 families (nearly 1,800 children) received Christmas gifts thanks to this program.
+Angel Tree registration is now open.
+Once registration is complete (early October), Angels will be assigned and trees/tags will be delivered.

 Frequently Asked Questions